Shrunken head: Trade

 Also encouraged by this trade, people in Colombia and Panama unconnected to the Jívaros began to make counterfeit tsantsas.
 They used corpses from morgues, or the heads of monkeys or sloths.
 Some used goatskin.
-Kate Duncan wrote in 2001 that "It has been estimated that about 80 percent of the tsantsas in private and museum hands are fraudulent", including almost all that are female or which include an entire torso rather than just a head.
+Kate Duncan wrote in 2001, "It has been estimated that about 80 percent of the tsantsas in private and museum hands are fraudulent", including almost all that are female or include an entire torso rather than just a head.

 Thor Heyerdahl recounts in The Kon-Tiki Expedition (1948) the various problems of getting into the Jívaro (Shuar) area in Ecuador to get balsa wood for his expedition raft.
 Local people would not guide his team into the jungle for fear of being killed and having their heads shrunk.
-In 1951 and 1952 sales of such items in London were being advertised in The Times, one example being priced at $250, a hundredfold appreciation since the early 20th century.
+In 1951 and 1952 sales of such items in London were being advertised in The Times; one example was priced at $250, a hundredfold appreciation since the early 20th century.

 In 1999, the National Museum of the American Indian repatriated the authentic shrunken heads in its collection to Ecuador.
 Most other countries have also banned the trade.
 Currently, replica shrunken heads are manufactured as curios for the tourist trade.
 These are made from leather and animal hides formed to resemble the originals.
-In 2019 Mercer University repatriated a shrunken head from their collections crediting the Native American Graves Protection and Repatriation Act as inspiration.
+In 2019 Mercer University repatriated a shrunken head from its collections, crediting the Native American Graves Protection and Repatriation Act as inspiration.

-In 2020, Oxford University’s Pitt Rivers Museum removed its collection of shrunken heads after an ethical review begun in 2017.
+In 2020, the Pitt Rivers Museum of Oxford University removed its collection of shrunken heads after an ethical review begun in 2017, as part of an effort to decolonize its collections and avoid stereotyping.